Chris Hussey: League One (2015–16)

 Hussey retained his left-back spot in the starting eleven for the 2015–16 League One campaign.
 He set up two goals in a 3–3 draw with Crewe Alexandra on 22 August.
 His contribution in the first half of the season won him praise from manager David Flitcroft.
 Hussey started every match until he was suspended in October for being sent off after receiving two yellow cards in a 2–2 home draw with Wigan Athletic.
 After returning from suspension, Hussey scored his first goal of the season, in a 4–3 win over Blackpool on 31 October.
 Flitcroft praised Hussey for his improvement as a defender, saying it had "improved by 60%" since his arrival at the club.

 In November, Hussey signed a contract extension with Bury, keeping him at the club until 2018.
 He provided assists against Wigan Athletic in both the League Cup and FA Cup.
 He remained in the left-back position throughout the season despite "struggling for form and confidence" and made a total of 50 appearances for the Greater Manchester side, scoring one goal and providing nine assists.
 Overall he played 103 games for Bury, scoring three goals.

 Sheffield United

-Hussey was sold on to fellow League One club Sheffield United for an undisclosed fee on 2 June 2016.
+Hussey was sold to fellow League One club Sheffield United for an undisclosed fee on 2 June 2016.
 Along with Mark Duffy, Hussey was one of Chris Wilder's first two signings as manager.
 Hussey said the move was difficult to turn down.
 He made his debut for the "Blades" on the opening game of the 2016–17 season, in a 1–0 loss to Bolton Wanderers.
 He provided an assist for Billy Sharp in the following match against Rochdale, to give the club their first point of the season with a 1–1 draw at Bramall Lane.
 Hussey went on to lose his place at left-back in favour of Daniel Lafferty, and featured just seven times in the league.